amarCausevic/be-ios-lunchify/README.md

 # be-ios-lunchify

-Backend side for Luchify project - Using Java Springboot framework with MongoDB.
+Backend side for Luchify project - Using Java Springboot framework with MongoDB!

 # MongoDB local setup